Mayor, Council Signal Intent to Site and Build New Police Station for North Precinct

 The City Council will consider authorizing purchase of a site for a new station in December 2013.
 The City is also assembling an architecture and engineering team so building predesign can begin this year, instead of waiting for purchase of an actual site.

 As part of the process to acquire property for the new North Precinct Police Station, the City of Seattle has requested, and was granted, a hearing date for Public Use and Necessity for the parcel at 12800 Aurora Ave.
 N. (King County Parcel Number 192604-9173).
-The hearing is scheduled for 8:30 a.m. on March 28, 2014, in the King County Superior Court, with Judge Middaugh presiding.
+The hearing is scheduled for 2:30 p.m. on May 9, 2014, in the King County Superior Court.
+Please note: the hearing was originally scheduled for 8:30 a.m. on March 28, 2014, but was postponed.
 Last December, City Council approved the City's intention to acquire ownership of the property, either through a negotiated settlement or, if necessary, using its power of eminent domain (condemnation) for public use.
 Using the action of condemnation keeps the project on track and there may be favorable tax advantages to the sellers as well.

 The project team is scheduled to discuss the project and building concepts with the Seattle Design Commission on May 15, 2014.
 (As the commission's agendas are subject to change, please check the agenda closer to the meeting date to confirm agenda topics, meeting time and location.)
 The Seattle Design Commission advises the Mayor, City Council and City departments on the design of capital improvement projects, as well as projects on City land, in the City right-of-way, or constructed with City dollars.